ppodds/UniStory/README.md

 ﻿# UniStory

 A MapleStory emulator powered by Unity and still in development.
-Aim to support TMS v120 and later version.
+Aim to support latest TMS (v245).

 There is no server implementation now.
 We plan to use other language to implement the server.